-Documents issued by the FBI and Federal Courts would be authenticated by the US State Department, not by the Virginia Secretary of the Commonwealth.
+Documents issued at the federal level (to include the FBI) must be authenticated by the US State Department, not by the Virginia Secretary of the Commonwealth.

 Our office does not require the document be translated before submitting for authentication.

 Richmond, VA 23219